wp-plugins/tpg-get-posts/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 2.5.0 =
+* add option to stop update notice to plugin - see plugin settings->setting tab.
+This is an udpate to prepare for release of version 3.0.0 which will have changes that may break formatting.
+You can freeze the plugin at rel 2.5 if needed.

 = 2.4.0 =
 * allow slugs to be used in the cat option
 * correct typo in tpg-get-post-style css